Ex-Raider Derek Carr agrees to 4-year contract with Saints

-The person spoke to The Associated Press about the contract's value on condition of anonymity Monday because financial terms were not released when the Saints announced their agreement with Carr.
+The person spoke to The Associated Press about the contract's value on condition of anonymity Monday because financial terms were not released when the Saints announced their agreement with Carr, a four-time Pro Bowler who ranks fourth in the NFL in yards passing since entering the league.

 “Derek’s experience, leadership and skillset will be an asset to our offense,” Saints general manager Mickey Loomis said.

 Carr played nine seasons for the Raiders and holds club records for yards passing (35,222) and touchdown passes (217).
-But after struggling late last season, Carr was benched with two games remaining.
+But after struggling late last season, he was benched with two games remaining.

 Carr, who turns 32 on March 28, was released by Las Vegas on Feb.
 14 after he declined to waive the no-trade clause in his contract.
 Las Vegas needed to trade or release him by that date or $40.4 million of his contract over the next two years would have become fully guaranteed.